 Articles of Incorporation

 The Articles of Incorporation will explain the powers that are granted to the Association and the Board. it will explain the rights of the members, an indemnification clause for Directors and Officers as well as procedure for amending articles

-The By Laws will show details of the differnt types of meetings, their frequency and location and notification periods.
-The duties of the Association, the Directors and the Officers, procedures for amending the By Laws, usage restrictions and finicial reporting will also be included here.
+The By Laws will show details of the different types of meetings, their frequency and location and notification periods.
+The duties of the Association, the Directors and the Officers, procedures for amending the By Laws, usage restrictions and financial reporting will also be included here.